huanhoahongso3-collab/Zaticker/README.md

 # 📦 Zaticker — Sticker Experiments for Zalo

-Zaticker is a vibe-driven coding project focused on how Zalo handles sticker inputs, custom sticker packs, and sharing flows.
+Zaticker is a vibe-driven coding project focused on how Zalo handles sticker share by Intent in Android.
-It is not a production-grade application — it is a sandbox for experimenting with stickers and documenting observed behaviors.

-Released under **GPLv2** to keep experimentation open.
+It is inspired by how Zamoji - a VNG app can send sticker to Zalo Released under **GPLv2** to keep it open.

 ---